 Beef is red mostly because it contains myoglobin.
 Myoglobin has a protein portion attached to a nonprotein ring with iron at its center.
 It is in the muscle and “holds onto” oxygen.
 The best way to describe myoglobin is to compare it to a similar protein that more people have heard of: hemoglobin.

 Hemoglobin is a protein in the blood.
-When hemoglobin has oxygen the protein is red.
+When hemoglobin has oxygen the protein folds in a way that makes it look red.
 That is why the blood coming away from your lungs is red.
 Some of that oxygen is passed to myoglobin in the muscles.
-Without oxygen, hemoglobin changes shape and blood turns blue.
+Without oxygen, hemoglobin changes shape and takes on a slight blue hue.
 You can see the blue veins in your arm.
-You will never bleed blue though.
-The second blood is exposed to air, it picks up oxygen and turns red again.

 Back to myoglobin.
 Myoglobin holds oxygen in muscles until the muscle needs to move.
 Muscles use oxygen to contract.
 There is a big protein part called the globin.
 In the picture above, that is the squiggly blue part.
 There is also a nonprotein part called a heme group which is a ring with iron in the middle.
 In the picture above, it is the grey part next to the two red spheres.
 Below are two representations of just the heme group.